cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/ctl_backups.rst

 .. option:: -v

     Increase the verbosity.
 Can be specified multiple times.
-Particularly useful with the **list** sub-command.

 .. option:: -w